Martin Schlachter and Justina Tschosick

 St. Anthony's Church as seen from the cemetery (2013).

 The cemetery opened in 1911.
-Construction of St. Anthony's began around 1912, with its last service in 1984 (History of St. Anthony's Church by Anthony Stappler).
+Construction of St. Anthony's Church began around 1912, with its last service in 1984 (History of St. Anthony's Church by Anthony Stappler).
+See also a two part series about the church on the Schlachter Family History blog.

 There are several spelling variants for Justina's last name, including Joseik, Josiek, Gosig, Josik, Josep, and finally Tschosick.
 This is complicated by the fact that she typically appears under her married name, and did not herself seem to read or write.
 Her first name is also sometimes spelled Justinia or Justine.